tlobbri/pyTB/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *//dashboard.digitalconstructionhub.ovh/*
+All URIs are relative to your TB host

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------